GeoscienceAustralia/anuga-viewer/INSTALL_ubuntu.rst

 The following instructions will take you through installing Anuga Viewer on a completely fresh Linux distro, step by step.

     1. Install linux distro.
 I used ubuntu - http://www.ubuntu.com/getubuntu/download.
-Used VirtualBox to run it inside a VM.

     2. Install git.

     3. Get anuga-viewer source from: https://github.com/GeoscienceAustralia/anuga-viewer.git
        check out to ~/anuga_viewer/ (or wherever you want).

     4. Verify that file structure is present as so::